-However, information should be shared with the Local Authority if a child is deemed to be at risk of significant harm or contact the police if they are in immediate danger, or a crime has been committed.
+However, information should be shared with the Local Authority if a child is deemed to be at risk of significant harm\ or contact the police if they are in immediate danger, or a crime has been committed.
 For further guidance on information sharing and safeguarding see [name of organisations Confidentiality and Information Sharing policies].

-Please see Stoke-on-Trent Safeguarding Children Partnership Threshold Framework - 'Accessing the right help at the right time' for definition
+\Please see Stoke-on-Trent Safeguarding Children Partnership 'Thresholds for Intervention' for definition